SRI-CSL/imaude/README.md

 [IOP Platform](https://github.com/SRI-CSL/iopc)
  to program interactive Maude applications.
 It is used in systems such as the [Pathway Logic Assistant](http://pl.csl.sri.com/) and the [Maude-NPA System](http://maude.cs.illinois.edu/w/index.php?title=Maude_Tools:_Maude-NPA) and its [GUI.](http://www.csl.sri.com/users/iam/NPA/index.html)
+ You can download the code either by cloning this repository or by downloading the latest [release.](https://github.com/SRI-CSL/imaude/releases)

 ## Overview